 Maintaining a certain level of entertainment value is an often overlooked aspect of representing a business on social media.
 It can be extremely off-putting, to be always just pushing your product or company, and people will grow tired of that continually appearing in their news feeds.
 Injecting a little humor into an otherwise bland post, or even having some posts be unrelated to business, is a great way to make people feel more comfortable with your brand.
-A great way to sprinkle in a little entertainment is using GIF’s instead of just a regular image, Gifs are always hilarious, and there’s so many for you to use if you can’t make your own.
+A great way to sprinkle in a little entertainment is using GIFs instead of just a regular image, GIFs are always hilarious, and there are so many for you to use if you can’t make your own.

 The most important lesson to learn is that you’ll need to be patient.
 You can’t expect to create an account and instantly be swarmed with followers and customers.
 It takes time to grow your small business through social media, but if you keep at it, and remain consistent in your efforts, you will see the fruits of your labor.